What is this newsletter?

 Together we’ve worked in prisons and immigration detention centers, and we think a lot about abolitionist approaches and transformative justice.
 Michelle works with incarcerated clients and helped to found Dialogue & Transformation, a collective for formerly incarcerated people across the world.
 Together we’ve taught in prisons in the U.S, France, and Taiwan and met while volunteering as teachers at San Quentin.
-Now we both work at the American University of Paris, where we teach students from all over the world and work closely with them on issues of social justice.
+We are associate professors at the American University of Paris, where we teach students from all over the world and work closely with them on issues of social justice.
 Last year, with our wonderful friend Hannah Davis Taieb, we started a prison education program at La Santé, where our students learned alongside incarcerated people in a French prison.
 Last summer, we took students to Texas to volunteer with RAICES, helping detained migrants to apply for asylum.
 How people resist despair is a question that we think a lot about with our students.

 Oh yeah, and we’re married.
 To each other.
 We look like a pleasantly homogeneous Asian-American couple, but really Albert is more Asian and Michelle is more American.
 Sometimes Albert gets sad that Michelle isn’t more Asian; sometimes Michelle thinks Albert is too Asian.
 (What do these words even mean?
 To be explored in a future installment!)
 But we came together around shared interests—The Autobiography of Malcolm X, radical social movements, Marilynne Robinson, liberation theology, interracial solidarity, Breaking Bad, John Milton—and we remain together through work like this.
 We also have a baby named Phoebe who is the light of our lives.
 She has a manly grunt and enjoys rifling through bags.